aabbtree77/tensors/index.md

 To sum up, we are given a field with tensor/spinor indices and their permutation symmetries.
 The author shows how to build a Lorentz-invariant operator which may serve as a quadratic form for the field.
 The invented (discovered?!) machinery allows to control a spin content of the field, defined as the eigenvalue multiplicities of the general element of the field's algebra.
 One test of this formalism confirms that removing spin 0 from a vector field leads to "apesanteur" $A$ aka vector potential.

-Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg... **Shankland's system is the only one I can really follow.**
+Considering a massive literature around group theory, irreducible representations, angular momentum, higher spin field theories, spin projection operators, tensors, spinors, Weyl, Wigner, Weinberg... **Shankland's system is the only one I can really follow!**

 <div class="imgcontainer">
 <a style="font-size: 1.5rem;" href="https://youtu.be/Y183gJQ9yCY?t=20">Sign the contract big boy...</a>